WaylakeAnimations/waybar-quotes/README.md

 # waybar-quotes
-Highly configurable random text splash module that can be used to replace hyprland's text splash system.
+Highly configurable random splash text system that can be used to replace hyprland's text splash system.

 ### Main features
 - Ability to add custom quotes yourself,